The problem with bio and ‘compostable’ plastics

 Plastics made of plants – seems like a great idea right?
 Yes they are made of renewable resources instead of fossil fuels.
 Which is the main reason they were conceived, to use less non-renewable resources.
-Which is great innovation!
+Which is a great innovation!
 However what they don’t address or consider is end of life.
 These types of plastics are processed in a way to act exactly like regular plastics.
 Often you can’t tell the difference between the two.
 And unfortunately, in a water environment, ocean, river or lake they act exactly like normal plastics.

 The other issue is that they don’t address or solve is our disposable culture.
 They are simply giving people a clear conscious to consume disposables.
 Our planet cannot sustain a disposable culture.
-I believe our society needs an attitude shift and single use plastics is a great place to start.
+Our society needs an attitude shift and single use plastics is a great place to start.
 To shift our reliance from disposable to reusable will create a flow on effect.
 My hope is that people won’t give in to the bio, ‘compostable’, biodegradable plastic BS.

 Others will argue that if they are going to commercial composters what's the problem?
 If they are going to these facilities great!
 But don’t you think we should be making sure real organic waste should be going to these facilities first?